Dumping Variables

 Debugger::$maxLength = 50; // default: 150

-Debugger::$showLocation = false; // Hides additional location information
+Debugger::$showLocation = false; // Disables the display of additional information

-Debugger::$showLocation = true; // Shows all additional location information
+Debugger::$showLocation = true; // Enables the display of all additional information

-Very handy alternative to dump() is dumpe() (ie. dump and exit) and bdump().
-This allows us to dump variables in Tracy Bar.
-This is useful, because dumps don't mess up the output and we can also add a title to the dump.
+Practical alternatives to dump() are dumpe() (dump & exit) and bdump().
+The latter allows us to dump variable values in the Tracy Bar panel.
+This is very convenient, as the dumps are separate from the page layout, and we can also add a title to them.

 bdump([2, 4, 6, 8], 'even numbers up to ten');